vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 ---
 The LUSD ChickenBonds Protocol makes use of B.Protocol to invest funds in the stability pool for generating yield.

-In an adverse situation, the collateral might get liquidated at less than 110% (minus discount) which can cause losses for the stability pool depositors.
+In an adverse situation, the collateral might get liquidated at a loss, which is borne by the Reserve and therefore bLUSD holders.

 10/13